 LYNNE HARDY discovered roleplaying games at university thanks to the Seattle Seahawks (strange, but true).
 The first game she ever played was RuneQuest, closely followed by Call of Cthulhu.
 Introduced to GMing through the legendary D&D Red Box, she soon graduated to Talislanta, which led to a writing gig for Nightfall Games’ SLA Industries.
 Since then she has written for Dying Earth, Victoriana 3rd Ed, 13th Age, Seven Wonders and Cabal, edited Victoriana 3rd Ed, Blue Rose 2nd Ed and Katanas & Trenchcoats’ two supplements, and contributed to numerous other projects as a playtester, proofreader and consultant.
 Shortly after quitting her former life as a biomedical research scientist and lecturer, she helmed the multi-award winning Achtung!
 Cthulhu Kickstarter project as line editor and lead writer, and is also responsible for Cogs, Cakes and Swordsticks, cracking steampunk adventures for all the family.
 When she’s not writing and editing, she gives talks and workshops on traditional embroidery techniques.

-SIMON BRAY has been doodling and scribbling for RPGs for over 20 years.
-His still raging obsession for Glorantha, particularly the Slave Pits of Fonrit, has led to some very unsavoury behaviour.
+SIMON BRAY has sadly informed us that events have conspired against him and that he can't attend after all.
+Simon has been doodling and scribbling for RPGs for over 20 years.
+His still-raging obsession for Glorantha, particularly the Slave Pits of Fonrit, has led to some very unsavoury behaviour.
 Mr. Bray began his servitude by writing and illustrating for Tales of the Reaching Moon.
 He went on to become an illustrator and contributor to an array of products for the late Issaries, Inc. eventually becoming one of the their art directors.
 Simon has always been proud of working with the design team of the computer game King of Dragon Pass.
 He also collaborated with Moon Design Publications since the release of the Gloranthan Classics as a writer, illustrator and art director.
 Other publishers treasuring his work are Chaosium, Inc., Mongoose, The Design Mechanism and many other small press companies such as D101.
 Simon ended up working on nearly every fanzine dedicated to Glorantha from 1995 onwards.
 He even set-up his own fan publishing company The Unspoken Word, with Dr. Mark Galeotti.
 The poor lad is known for his unhealthy love of self-torture, his favoured source of pain being a vast number of huge FreeForm games he wrote or co-authored, especially for our very own Tentacles Convention.
 Lately he has become a cartographer, though he's not sure how.
 Simon spends much of his time running games for the lovely people at Ruby's Fund Charity Mug & Game Club and trying not to break his family too much.